• Skip to primary navigation

 • ×

-Home » Recipes » Father's Day
+Home » Recipes » March Madness

-Chips and dips seem to be fairly standard fare for a basketball-themed March Madness party so I decided to create a fun themed version of chips and dip that you can serve at your March Madness parties.
+Chips and dips seem to be fairly standard fare for a basketball-themed March Madness party so I decided to create a fun-themed version of chips and dip that you can serve at your March Madness parties.

-Tortillas are cut into small rounds and are misted with orange food coloring spray.
+Tortillas are cut into small rounds and misted with orange food coloring spray.
 Then black food coloring is drawn onto the chips to create the seam lines in each basketball.

 If you'd like to spice up your dip, just stir in some salsa with the cheese and beans.
 You could even sprinkle some cayenne pepper onto your basketball chips for a real burst of heat.